Thank You For Submiting Feedback!

 Pursuit alone gives no right of property in animals feroe naturoe.
 Therefore an action will not lie against a man for killing and taking one pursued by, and in the view of, the person who originally found, started, chased it, and was on the point of seizing it.

-Plaintiff Lodowick Post was out with his hounds chasing a wild fox when defendant Pierson, knowing the fox was being chased, shot and killed it.
-Post brought an action against Pierson for trespass in New York state court, and the trial court ruled in his favor.
-Pierson appealed, arguing that Post had no rights to the fox merely because he was chasing it.
+Lodowick Post was out with his hounds chasing a wild fox, when Pierson knowing the fox was being chased, shot and killed it.
+Plaintiff Post brought an action against defendant Pierson for trespass, and the trial court ruled in his favor.
+Defendant appealed, arguing that plaintiff had no rights in the fox merely because he was chasing it.

 Whether a person can claim legal possession of a wild animal by merely chasing it.

 The court held that merely chasing a wild animal does not give a person any claim to possession over it.
 The animal must be fully captured or killed to constitute possession in law.